tanersener/react-native-ffmpeg/README.md

 #### 4. Test Application

-You can see how `React Native FFmpeg` is used inside an application by running test application provided under `test-app` folder.
-Current implementation performs command execution and video encoding operations.
+You can see how `React Native FFmpeg` is used inside an application by running test applications provided under [react-native-ffmpeg-test](https://github.com/tanersener/react-native-ffmpeg-test) repository.
+All applications provide the same functionality; performs command execution and video encoding operations.
+The difference between them is IOS dependency management implemented.

 <img src="https://github.com/tanersener/react-native-ffmpeg/raw/master/docs/assets/ios_test_app.gif" width="240">

 ### 5. License

 This project is licensed under the LGPL v3.0.
-However, if installation is customized to use a package with `-gpl` postfix (min-gpl, https-gpl, full-gpl) then ReactNativeFFmpeg is subject to the GPL v3.0 license.
+However, if installation is customized to use a package with `-gpl` postfix (min-gpl, https-gpl, full-gpl) then `React Native FFmpeg` is subject to the GPL v3.0 license.

 Digital assets used in test applications are published in the public domain.